CedarsDSN/Galaxy_tutorial/docs/Tertiary analysis/Analysis of differential gene expression/Expression and annotation of differentially expressed genes.rst

 * Rename the file as "Genes with significant adj p-value"

-The second tool that that will be used is "Filter"
+The second tool that will be used is "Filter"

 * This tool is used to select only the genes with a fold change (FC) > 2 or FC < 0.5 (or log2 FC >1)